What is ABA?

 ABA is an objective discipline that focuses on evaluation and reliable measurement.
 Interventions are designed, implemented and evaluated systematically to meaningfully improve socially significant behaviours.
 The effectiveness of individualized ABA-based interventions are examined as follows:

-- Behaviours targeted to increase, decrease or maintain are selected;
+• Behaviours targeted to strengthen, reduce or maintain are selected based on assessment;

 The effectiveness of ABA-based interventions with children with autism is well documented in validated and peer-reviewed research.
 Children with autism who receive early intensive ABA-based intervention have been shown to make gains in IQ, language, academic performance, measures of social behaviour, and adaptive behaviour.
 These gains have been reported to be substantial and to have been sustained.